chelseavalentine/Notes/NagiosCore.md

     + got to uphold those SLAs (Service Level Agreements)
   - helps reveal chronic interoperability issues
   - gives engineers detailed capacity planning information
-  - shows where bandwich bottlenecks are
+  - shows where bandwidth bottlenecks are
   - provides management to critical systems

 * monitoring system: periodically connects to a Web server to make sure it responds, & sends notifications to admins if not